NamitaMalik/Realtime-Update-in-Angular2/README.md

 **Q. Are there any different implementations of Subject?**

 Ans.
-There are basically 3 different implementation of **Subject** which provide different functionality and can be used on the basis of your use case:
+There are basically 3 different implementation of **Subject** which provide different functionality and can be used on the basis of your use case
 1. **ReplaySubject** - Stores all the values that have been pushed.
 It emits all the items that were emitted by the source, to all the **observers** that **subscribe** to it.
 2. **AsyncSubject** - It stores the last value and emits it when the sequence is completed.
 3. **BehaviorSubject** - **BehaviorSubject** is similar to **ReplaySubject** but it stores only the last value published.
 Also another difference that distinguishes it from **AsyncSubject** and **ReplaySubject** is that it takes default value at the time of initialisation.
 So an **observer** subscribing to **BehaviorSubject** would receive a value as soon as it subscribes to it.

 **Q. Which one out of the 3 implementations, we are going to use for our use case?**